sukhbinder/vidtoolz/README.md

 # vidtoolz
-Make vides using python.
+Make videos using python.
 A plugin-based CLI toolset for editing, authering videos, built with python.

 **Overview**
 -----------